cedeo/wimtvpro-wordpress/README.txt

 = 4.0 =
 * New version of program scheduling functionality
 = 4.1 =
 * Minor fix for PHP 5.5 and later.
 Updated to jwplayer7.
-French translation
+French translation upodated

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.